goisborges/MortoSweepstakesASP/README.md

 I am also planning to build a user page where we can show all personal information and the user can edit this info.
 Maybe upload a poto.

+The project has, at least so far, 3 models: Teams, Matches and Bets.
+But we will need Users as well.
+The Team models are not yet related to the Matches model.
+I am planning to connect them so it's easier to create the Matches by selecting the team that will play by retrieving the names from the Teams table.
+So, adding just the 2 teamId as Foreign Keys on the Matches table.

+Regarding the styling, I am using Bootstrap and my own classes as well.

+For JS, we have Sorttable.js external file added.